 How to Prepare for the CBEST

 Register for the CBEST early.
-Registering for the CBEST costs applicants $41 for the paper version, and an additional $61 test fee for the computer-based test.
-Registering late costs extra, which can be anywhere from $18 to $35.
+Registering for the CBEST usually involves a cost to applicants for the paper version, and an additional test fee for the computer-based test.
+Registering late can cost extra.
 But extra fees are not the only consequence.
 As testing spots fill up, you also have fewer dates, times, and locations to choose from.
-By registering early for the exam, you’re able to select the closest location and choose session times that are most convenient for you.
+By registering early for the exam, you’re able to select the closest location and choose session times that are most convenient for you.1

 Find test prep materials.
 Preparing for the CBEST should begin long before your test date arrives.
 Start reviewing CBEST test prep materials and familiarizing yourself with the skills you’re expected to demonstrate on the test.
 Fortunately, Pearson Education has made this information available to you for free on its California Educator Credentialing Assessments website.